Don’t support the puppy mill industry.

 Join The Puppy Mill Project.
 We always need help from volunteers and have a number of different volunteer opportunities.
 You can help with our education program, be a part of a peaceful protest or march, or lend a hand at a community event.
 We also have specific campaigns and efforts with which we need help.
 Contact us at [email protected]

 Tell your friends and family about The Puppy Mill Project and share your knowledge about puppy mills.
-If your friend, or a member of your family is planning to buy a puppy, spread the word and inform them of the cruelty of puppy mills.
-Tell them about the wonderful dogs in animal shelters and rescue organizations.
+If your friend, or a member of your family is planning to buy a puppy, please share the information on our website and encourage them to consider adopting from a rescue or shelter.

-Use the Internet (Facebook, Twitter, a blog, etc.) to speak out about puppy mills, share information, and speak out.
+Use social networking websites (Facebook, Twitter, a blog, etc.) to learn more about puppy mills, share information, and speak out.